Mic92/blog/content/posts/deploykit.md

 +++
-title = "Deploykit 1.0: A Python library for parallel deployment and maintaince task over ssh and locally" date = "2022-01-30" slug = "2022/01/30/deploykit"
+title = "Deploykit 1.0: A Python library for parallel deployment and maintained task over ssh and locally" date = "2022-01-30" slug = "2022/01/30/deploykit"
 Categories = [ "python", "devops", "ssh" ]
+draft = true
 +++

 When I started working on a growing fleet of NixOS machines, I eventually gained